Woman says iPhone feature saved her from attempted sexual assault at Virginia Beach Oceanfront

 It was a believable story from someone who didn’t appear threatening.

-He eventually tells her he might have lost it in the sand.
+Bullock eventually told her he might have lost it in the sand, she said.
 She let him use the “Find My iPhone” app on her phone, but it wasn’t working.

-She got a terrible feeling when she realized he doesn’t know how to navigate her iPhone to use the app.
+She got a terrible feeling when she realized he didn’t know how to navigate her iPhone to use the app.

 “I get my phone back and I turn around and I try to run away and he just comes up from behind me, tackles me, grabs my face, is covering my mouth.”

-They’re struggling in the sand, and at one point he says he has a knife.
+They’re struggling in the sand, and at one point Bullock says he has a knife.

-“I’m trying to scream for help, [he] tackles me to the ground - is like shoving my face to the ground - and now, because I’ve been screaming, he’s holding my mouth even tighter trying to muffle any noise I’m making,” she says.
+“I’m trying to scream for help, [he] tackles me to the ground -- is like shoving my face to the ground -- and now, because I’ve been screaming, he’s holding my mouth even tighter trying to muffle any noise I’m making,” she said.

 In the middle of a fierce attack, she was poised and made a life-saving call without her attacker knowing.